There is no doubt that cooking in season in the fall has a lot of benefits.

 Phew!
 What a long list!
 So now that we know what is in season, what can we make with that produce?
 Not to worry, the RBA team has got you covered with some of our favorite recipes!

 One of my favorite fall activities is going apple picking!
 My parents would take us all the time when we were children.
 What should you do with all those apples?
-Why not try our apple salad, individual apple upside down cakes, or these apples with a crunchy almond topping?
+Why not try a goat cheese and apple salad, individual apple upside down cakes, or these apples with a crunchy almond topping?

-Take ’em or leave ’em, brussels sprouts are very popular this time of year.
+Take ’em or leave ’em, Brussels sprouts are very popular this time of year.
 Why not try them roasted with your next dinner?
+Try our roasted brussels sprouts with pistachios and pomegranate!

 Cabbage is a very inexpensive vegetable, and can make a great base for alot of different dishes.
 Try this egg roll in a bowl dish, which will give you all the flavors of take out without the added sodium!